 During feedback sessions, the Career Service staff concentrates on the competency model and other aspects that can influence the success of a selection process.
 Key focus is placed on soft skills.

-The curricular internship is generally done at the end of the Major in Customer Experience Management and represents an opportunity for students to combine theory and hands-on experience, coming into direct contact with professionals working in the industry.
+The curricular internship is generally done at the end of the Major in Marketing and Customer Experience Management and represents an opportunity for students to combine theory and hands-on experience, coming into direct contact with professionals working in the industry.
 The Career Service Office supports students in their search for internship opportunities, thus helping to broaden their career prospects and giving them the possibility to acquire the necessary work experience, increasing and improving their skills and expanding their business network.